-- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you you will have to change into a jail uniform.
+- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you will have to change into a jail uniform.

 Have you been arrested and gone through jail intake?
 If you have, you should tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that will help others get through the procedure?

 Click here to share your story

 When you pay your bail, you will be allowed to leave jail.
 The discharge process may take between 15 minutes to quite a few hours.
 In other words the faster bail is posted, the quicker you will get let go.
 Also, how fast you get released might depend on whether you’ve been given a cash bond or if a magistrate has to decide on your bail amount.
 For minor charges, you will get booked and get released without having to post bail.
 If you have served a sentence in jail and know the date of your release, you should expect to get released anywhere between the hours of 9am and 12pm.

 In the event there is a, or if you must begin your jail sentence, you should follow the rules and go down to the jail and turn yourself in.
 If it is for a warrant, go to the jail intake center, and tell an officer that you think they might have a warrant out for your arrest.
 A record check will be run, and if they find one, you will be taken into the sheriff’s custody.
 If you are reporting to serve out your sentence, go to the jail on the date and time that the sentence order or court paperwork states.
 Make sure that you are not late.
 Be sure to only bring necessary items when you go to jail, like your driver’s license or even ID, any prescription medication you might take, along with your doctor’s prescription, and a copy of the sentencing order.